Department of Health and Social Care

 • specific reference to benchmark statements for Education Studies (2015)

-specific reference to relevant Bishop Grosseteste University codes of practice and guidance on programme specifications
+specific reference to relevant Lincoln Bishop University codes of practice and guidance on programme specifications

-The programme aims to prepare learners for Level 4 undergraduate study at Bishop Grosseteste University.
+The programme aims to prepare learners for Level 4 undergraduate study at Lincoln Bishop University.
 It will:

 • Support learners to become self-directed learners in preparation for undergraduate study